Cortez Masto withdraws from Biden VP consideration to focus on Nevada

 “I’ve admired Senator Cortez Masto as long as I have known her because she’s a leader with integrity,” he said.
 “Nevadans are fortunate to have her fighting for them in Washington, and I look forward to seeing her continue to lead in the Senate.”

 Some believed Cortez Masto, the granddaughter of a Mexican immigrant, could strengthen Biden’s appeal for two crucial Democratic voting blocs: women and Latinos.
-The former Nevada attorney general was the first Latina elected to the Senate.
+The former Nevada attorney general was the first Latina elected to the Senate in 2016.

 She may have also helped Biden shore up his support in Nevada, where he finished a distant second to Vermont Sen. Bernie Sanders in the February Democratic caucuses.
 Although not weighed as heavily for political strategists as larger states like Michigan or Pennsylvania, Nevada is a key battleground that President Donald Trump’s re-election campaign is targeting despite major Democratic gains in 2018.